 Onsite Sewage Disposal Systems & Private Well Water Systems

-For more information about alternative septic systems, conventional septic systems and private well water, please call the Onsite Sewage Disposal Systems & Private Well Water Systems Program direct line at 703-246-2201.
+For more information about alternative onsite sewage systems, conventional septic systems and private well water, please call the Onsite Sewage Disposal Systems & Private Well Water Systems Program direct line at 703-246-2201.

 Important Notice: In accordance with the Underground Utility Damage Prevention Act, all appointments that require Fairfax County Health Department personnel to probe, auger or otherwise "excavate" on the property will be scheduled no sooner than three working days from the date of request to allow for utility clearance.